James Lawrence (triathlete)

-Known as the “toughest man on the planet” (Goggins, 2021), James Lawrence is a Canadian athlete.
+James Lawrence is a Canadian athlete.
 He was born in Calgary, Alberta, Canada, and currently lives in Utah.
-He gained media attention in 2015 for setting the current world record for the most Ironman-distance triathlons completed within a single calendar year: 50.
+He gained media attention in 2015 for setting the former world record for the most Ironman-distance triathlons completed within a single calendar year: 50.
 James broke that record in 2021 during the “Conquer 100” in which he completed 100 consecutive Ironman length triathlons in 100 days.
-He then completed one more for a total of 101 in 101 consecutive days.
-He also holds the record for the most half-ironman distance triathlons in one year: 22, in 2011.
+He then completed one more for a total of 101 in 101 consecutive days, a record that held until it was surpassed in 2023 by Welsh athlete Sean Conway.
+Lawrence holds the current record for the most half-ironman distance triathlons in one year: 22, in 2011.
 He is married and has four daughters and one son.

+Lawrence is the author of Iron Cowboy: Redefine Impossible, a memoir released on the 22nd of October 2017; centred around his 2015 consecutive Ironman-distance world record.